Ex-Virginia bank executives guilty in financial crisis case

 Prosecutors secured the indictment against Bank of the Commonwealth’s former executives in July 2012.

-Neil MacBride, the U.S. Attorney for the Eastern District of Virginia, said in a statement that the verdict “sends a clear message to top executives and insiders in the financial services industry.”
+Neil MacBride, the U.S. Attorney for the Eastern District of Virginia, in a statement said the verdict “sends a clear message to top executives and insiders in the financial services industry.”

 “The brazen greed and dishonesty of these four defendants toppled one of Virginia’s largest financial institutions and intensified the impact of the 2008 financial crisis on the public during the height of the fiscal storm,” MacBride said.